 5. Submissions will be accepted between January 8th and March 1st, 2024.
 Winners will be announced in early April.

 Judging will be conducted by the TMA Writing Committee.
 The standards for evaluation will include assessments of:

 —Brevity and Efficiency

-—Dialogue (if dialogue is appropriate for the script)
+—Dialogue (if dialogue is an aspect the script)

 —Causation (occurrences are not simply linear)

 All scripts are to be created in accordance with the values and standards associated with the University Honor Code and the TMA Viewing and Creation Policy (available online).
 This is not to say that a script needs to be overtly religious or that it cannot examine challenging issues; it is simply a reminder that gratuitously offensive material will not be considered.

 Important note: In addition to the specific rules above for the Screenwriting Contest, see the “General Regulations” giving information on all Mayhew Student Creative Contests.
 Both the general regulations and the specific rules for each contest should be followed by every student who enters one or more of the contests.